-- Have a PayPal account in good standing. - Pay for the eligible item from your PayPal account. - Attempt to contact the seller to resolve your issue directly before filing a claim under PayPal's Buyer Protection through the Resolution Center. - Respond to PayPal's request for documentation and other information within the time requested. - Open a dispute in the Resolution Center within 180 days of the date you sent the payment, then follow our online dispute resolution process. - Not have received a recovery or agreed to an alternative resolution related to your purchase from another source.
+- Have a PayPal account in good standing. - Pay for the eligible item from your PayPal account. - Attempt to contact the seller to resolve your issue directly before filing a claim under PayPal's Buyer Protection through the Resolution Center. - Respond to PayPal's request for documentation and other information within the time requested.

+- Open a dispute in the Resolution Center within the applicable timeframe_and follow our online dispute resolution process. - Not have received a recovery or agreed to an alternative resolution related to your purchase from another source.